 As Chief Human Resources Officer, Sebastian Krapoth will be responsible for human resources, culture & change management and organizational issues, among other things.
 Krapoth was born in the northern German city of Göttingen in 1970.
 He earned a degree in psychology and began his professional career in 1999 at Volkswagen Coaching GmbH.
 He later held a range of management positions in the human resources department of Volkswagen Commercial Vehicles.
 In 2014, Krapoth joined the company that is now known as Volkswagen Group Services GmbH as Head of Human Resources and authorized signatory.
 He became chairman of the Management Board in 2016.
 In 2019, he was appointed Chief Human Resources Officer of Volkswagen Slovakia in Bratislava, Slovakia.

 We've got the power!

 Our mission has started.
 The newly founded PowerCo will carry out all battery activities of the Volkswagen Group – from processing raw materials to developing a unified Volkswagen battery to managing the European gigafactories.
-At our headquarters in Salzgitter we experience the transformation of mobility up close.
+In Salzgitter we experience the transformation of mobility up close.
 Our goal is to contribute to a positive impact to society, the environment and economy.
 To reach our goals we need your energy!